Magnetic resonance imaging NFZ

 Preparation

-• Before starting the test, inform the diagnostic laboratory staff about any: drug allergies, kidney problems, diabetes, high blood pressure, diseases such as myeloma or hyperthyroidism, as well as medications you take regularly.
+• Before the test, please inform the diagnostic laboratory staff about any drug allergies, kidney failure, diabetes, hypertension, conditions such as myeloma, hyperthyroidism, and medications you are taking on a regular basis.

-• Information regarding: pacemaker, insulin pump, previous procedures, including bypass, stents, metal clips, shrapnel, bullets, metal implants, and the presence of claustrophobia should be provided.
-These may constitute absolute or relative contraindications.
-If the patient has metal implants, it is important to specify the type of material used or the manufacturer of the implant.
+• Information regarding: implanted pacemaker, insulin pump, previous surgeries (including bypass surgery), stents, metal clips, shrapnel, bullets, metal implants, and claustrophobia (which constitutes an absolute or relative contraindication) is required.
+If the patient has metal implants, it is necessary to determine the material type or brand name of the metal implant.
+In such cases, the testing personnel will decide whether to perform the test.

-• If you take medications regularly, you should not stop taking them on the day of your examination.
+• If you are taking medication, you should take it as usual on the day of your examination.

-• In case of examination of the abdominal, pelvic and prostate areas, it is recommended to take 1-2 tablets of No-spa with still water 15-30 minutes before the examination
+• In the case of examination of the abdominal, pelvic and prostate areas, it is recommended to take 1–2 tablets of No-Spa with still water 15–30 minutes before the examination.

 Description of the study